lnlp/LMIC-node/README.md

 ### 2.2 Development boards with external SPI LoRa module

-The following development boards require an external SX127x or RFM9x SPI LoRa module.
+The following development boards require an external Semtech SX127*x*, HopeRF RFM9*x* or HPDTek HPD1*x*A SPI LoRa module *(Semtech SX1262 is currently not supported by the LMIC library)*.
 Most boards have onboard USB that supports automatic firmware upload and serial over USB for serial monitoring.
 An external display can be optionally connected.
 For details and wiring instructions see the board's BSF.